 The Center for British & Irish Studies Room (CBIS Room) is located on the fifth floor of Norlin Library (room M549).
 Its primary purpose is to host University-sponsored academic programs and events related to the study of British and Irish culture, history, and society, including the global history and legacy of the British empire.
 Inquiries or reservation requests should be directed to Brandy Minardi (firstname.lastname@example.org).

 Services & Facilities

-The CBIS Room is primarily a classroom for seminars related to British and Irish life, culture, and history.
-It is also available for University-sponsored programs related to these studies at no charge with the approval of the Director of CBIS.
-The room may also be available to rent by University-sponsored programs not related to these studies at a fee of $250 per use/day.
+The CBIS Room is dedicated to hosting University-sponsored academic programs and events related to British and Irish studies, with the approval of the Director of the Center for British & Irish Studies.
+The room may also be available to rent for University-sponsored events not related to these studies for a base fee of $250 per use/day.

 The CBIS Room seats 80 and has a maximum capacity of 100 standing.
 There are 80 chairs and seven large wooden tables.
 The Room has a projector system, screen, VGA input, and a microphone with stand.
 Additional seating and technical needs are the responsibility of the renter.
 The Center and Libraries do not provide in-person planning or technical support during events.
 With advance notice, the furniture in the room can be arranged in either a lecture format (chairs in rows at the front) or a luncheon format (chairs around tables).

 - Norlin Security (Norlin S205, 303/492-5527) is responsible for opening the Room and elevator to the 5th floor for events.